mulfis/mulfis/README.md

 <h1>About me</h1>

 - 👋 Hi, I’m <b>Luthfi</b>, you can call me anything you prefer.
-Full stack web developer, but more prefer frontend, bc i like design.
+Full stack web developer, but more prefer frontend, because i like design.
-- 👀 Still in university but willing to work, with any programming language.
+- 👀 Bachelor Degree in Informatics Engineering from Sebelas April University and willing to work, with any programming language.
-- 🌱 I'm familiar with web dev, currently learning JS and Py, frequently using Django as Backend and Tailwind as Style Framework, i'll learn another framework if needed.
+- 🌱 I'm familiar with web dev, currently learning TypeScript, frequently using Vue and Tailwind.
+I can use monolithic framework such as Django and CodeIgniter 3, or databases like SQL and Postgree, i'll learn another framework if needed.
 - 💞️ Looking to collaborate on anything programming related, im serious.
 - 📫 You can reach me at email or linkedin.